The nearby He-rich superluminous supernova SN 2021bnw during photospheric phases: Introduction

-At the end of their life, massive stars \citep[$\gtrsim8\,\mathrm{M_\odot}$, e.g.,][]{smartt2009} undergo the gravitational collapse of their core and their outer layers can be ejected in a catastrophic fashion.
-This event may be accompanied by a luminous supernova (SN) whose luminosity is usually comprised between $-14\,\mathrm{mag}$ and $-19$ at maximum in optical bands.
-A common explanation for the luminosity of stripped-envelope SNe \citep[][]{2018Taddia} considers the radioactive decay of $\lesssim0.1-0.3\,\mathrm{M_\odot}$ of $^{56}$Ni \citep[e.g.,][]{anderson2019}.
-In the last two decades, observations of superluminous supernovae \citep[SLSNe, usually brighter than $\approx -20$ mag in the optical bands at maximum,][]{galyam2019} questioned this scenario.
-In fact, synthesizing more $^{56}$Ni is challenging for the classical neutrino-driven core-collapse paradigm (see e.g. \citealt{uglianoetal2012,pejchaandthompson2015,sukhboldetal2016,terreranetal2017,suwaetal2019}, but see also \citealt{umedaandnomoto2008} for higher estimates of the $^{56}$Ni yield).
-There is still no consensus about the physics ruling SLSNe.
-The contribution of the spindown radiation from a newly born and rapidly spinning neutron star \citep[e.g.,][]{woosley2010,kasenandbildsten2010} and/or that of the interaction of the SN ejecta with a previously ejected circumstellar material \citep[CSM,][]{chevalierandfransson2003} are viable explanations for interpreting SLSNe.
-Upon making reasonable assumptions to account for the lack of multi-component features in the spectra of SLSNe I \citep[see e.g.,][]{smith2017}, CSM interaction also suitably explains the undulations often seen in SLSN-I light curves (LCs), which are not naturally predicted by the magnetar scenario \citep[but see][]{moriyaetal2022}.
+At the end of their life, massive stars \citep[$\gtrsim8\,\mathrm{M_\odot}$, e.g.,][]{smartt2009} undergo gravitational collapse of their core, and their outer layers can be ejected in a catastrophic fashion.
+This event may be accompanied by a luminous supernova (SN), whose luminosity is usually comprised between $-14\,\mathrm{mag}$ and $-19$ at maximum in optical bands.
+A common explanation for the luminosity of stripped-envelope SNe \citep[][]{2018Taddia} considers the radioactive decay of $\lesssim0.1\,\mathrm{M_\odot}$ of $^{56}$Ni on average (\citealt{rodriguezetal2023}; see also \citealt{anderson2019}).
+In the past two decades, observations of superluminous supernovae \citep[SLSNe;][]{galyam2019} questioned this scenario.
+It is challenging for the classical neutrino-driven core-collapse paradigm to synthesize more $^{56}$Ni (see, e.g., \citealt{uglianoetal2012,pejchaandthompson2015,sukhboldetal2016,terreranetal2017,suwaetal2019}, but see also \citealt{umedaandnomoto2008} for higher estimates of the $^{56}$Ni yield).
+The contribution of the spindown radiation from a newly born and rapidly spinning neutron star \citep[e.g.,][]{woosley2010,kasenandbildsten2010,nicholletal2017,suzukiandmaeda2019,dessart2019,suzukiandmaeda2021} and/or that of the interaction of the SN ejecta with a previously lost circumstellar material \citep[CSM; e.~g.][]{chevalierandfransson2003, chevalierandirwin2011} are viable explanations for interpreting SLSNe \citep[e.~g.][]{chatzopoulosetal2012,chatzopoulosetal2013,vreeswijketal2017,yanetal2015,yanetal2017,marguttietal2023}.
+Upon making reasonable assumptions to account for the lack of multicomponent features in the spectra of hydrogen-poor SLSNe \citep[see, e.g.,][]{smith2017}, CSM interaction also suitably explains the undulations often seen in their light curves (LCs), which are not naturally predicted by the magnetar scenario \citep[but see][]{moriyaetal2022,dongetal2023,zhuetal2024,zhangetal2025,farahetal2026}.
 For some events, a combination of these two mechanisms was suggested as powering mechanism \citep[e.g.,][]{fioreetal2021,hosseinzadehetal2022,chenetal2023b,westetal2023}.
-Another possibility considers that SLSNe are the result of a pair instability SN (PISN) explosion, in which a very massive progenitor \citep[with a He-core mass $64\,\mathrm{M}_\odot\lesssim M_{\rm He\,core}\lesssim 133\,\mathrm{M}_\odot$, ][]{hegerandwoosley2002} collapses due to the onset of $(e^{-},e^{+})$ pair production and allows for a massive production of $^{56}\mathrm{Ni}$.
-This mechanism is in principle capable of reproducing very bright and long-lived SNe, with spectra suppressed on the blue side due to the high opacities of the Fe-group elements \citep[e.g.,][]{mazzalietal2019}.
+Still, the nature of SLSNe I remains elusive.
+Even though the increase in SLSNe-I data has enabled the community and the search for correlations among physical parameters derived from semi-analytic LC fits \citep{nicholletal2015,chenetal2023b,gomezetal2024}, firm conclusions have yet to be reached about their nature.
+It remains challenging to unambiguously identify the dominant power source for these events \citep[see, e.g.,][]{koenyvestoth2025}.
+In this regard, the interpretation of SLSN-I nebular spectroscopy offers a promising tool.
+A putative central magnetar is expected to affect the ionization and hydrodynamics of the ejecta at late epochs \citep{blanchardetal2026}, thereby leaving distinct signatures in the nebular spectra \citep{omandandjerkstrand2023,omand2026}.
+In addition, the detection of an early LC bump compatible with the breakout of a relativistic jet \citep[e.g.,][]{margalitetal2018, gottliebandmetzger2024} can also point to the contribution of a central compact object.
+Another possibility would be that SLSNe are the result of a pair-instability SN (PISN) explosion, in which a very massive progenitor \citep[with a He-core mass $64\,\mathrm{M}_\odot\lesssim M_{\rm He\,core}\lesssim 133\,\mathrm{M}_\odot$, ][]{hegerandwoosley2002} collapses due to the onset of $(e^{-},e^{+})$ pair production and allows for a massive synthesis of $^{56}\mathrm{Ni}$.
+This mechanism is capable of reproducing very bright and long-lived SNe in principle, with spectra suppressed on the blue side by the high opacities of the Fe-group elements \citep[e.g.,][]{mazzalietal2019}.
 For these reasons, some PISN candidates \citep[e.g.,][]{galyametal2009,nicholletal2013,tinyanontetal2023} have been reinterpreted under the assumption of the magnetar scenario \citep{nicholletal2013,chenetal2015,tinyanontetal2023}.
 Conversely, the PISN model has been invoked by \citet{schulzeetal2024} to explain the superluminous SN~2018ibb.